intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 use.
 A deployed protocol is immeasurably more useful than a perfect protocol.

 As {{?SUCCESS=RFC5218}} demonstrates, success or failure of a protocol depends far more on factors like usefulness than on on technical excellence.
-Postel's timely publication of protocol specifications, even with the potential for flaws, likely had a significant effect in the eventual success of the Internet.
+Timely publication of protocol specifications, even with the potential for flaws, likely contributed significantly to the eventual success of the Internet.

 The problem is therefore not with the premise, but with its conclusion: the robustness principle itself.